Salary and Career Info for a Psy.D. in Counseling Psychology

 Salary Information for a Psy.D. in Counseling Psychology

 A counseling psychology specialization in a Doctor of Psychology (Psy.D.) program focuses on fostering lifelong healthy psychological development in addition to addressing mental illness, and is one of the most general specializations recognized by the American Psychological Association.
-Mental health counselors who work for insurance companies and the government earned more, on average, than counselors working in outpatient care centers and hospitals, according to the U.S. Bureau of Labor Statistics, (www.bls.gov).
-Licensed psychologists earned between $40,733 and $144,494 in 2013, according to Payscale.com.
+Mental health counselors who work for insurance companies and the government earned more, on average, than counselors working in outpatient care centers and hospitals, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The BLS reported the median salary for counseling psychologists to be $67,650 as of May 2012.

-The BLS expected employment of counseling psychologists to grow faster than the national average, around 36%, from 2010 to 2020, due to the increase in psychological services rendered at schools, hospitals, substance abuse clinics and social service agencies.
+The BLS expected employment of counseling psychologists to grow by 11% from 2012 to 2022, due to the increase in psychological services rendered at schools, hospitals, substance abuse clinics and social service agencies.
 Holders of doctoral degrees, either a Ph.D. or a Psy.D., are expected to have better employment prospects over master's and bachelor's degree holders.

 Counseling Psychology Ph.D. and Psy.D.
 Programs